HooksalesGit/Amalo/README.md

 pytest -q
 ```

-New modules should live under the `amalo` package and include tests when
+New modules should live under the `core` package and include tests when
 appropriate.
 Use `render_income_tab` helpers in `app.py` for new form groups to
 maintain consistency.